 Help and information for schools, professionals and volunteers working with children and young people who are experiencing difficulties relating to e-safety and digital technologies.

 What policies and documents should my school or setting have in place?

 If you provide children and young people with access to the internet and technologies you should have the following in place:

 - E-safety policy - Details the technical infrastructure, filtering provision, safeguarding measures, levels of education and training for staff, parents and pupils

 - Staff acceptable use policy - This document governs staff use of technologies and the internet

-We can run e-safety sessions for parents, staff or pupils at your school or setting.
+We can run online safety training sessions for parents, staff or pupils at your school or setting.

-What you should consider to get a good attendance:
+What to consider to get a good attendance:

-- Try not to call it an e-safety event as research suggests parents are unaware of what e-safety is.
+- Try not to call it an online safety event as research suggests parents are not always aware of what online safety is.
 Instead highlight the importance of keeping your family safe.

 - Make it relevant to the county.
 If you're sending information out to parents use the recent research and facts carried out by